-Family says Raytown paramedics wouldn’t take 67-year-old with COVID-19 to hospital
+Family frustrated after Raytown paramedics didn’t take 67-year-old with COVID-19 to hospital

 Chlapek offered an apology to the Taylor family, but they said they want accountability, not words.

 “If you take the job to be a paramedic, you take the responsibility to get the people where they’re supposed to be going,” Lincoln Taylor said.
-“If you can’t do that why be a paramedic?”
+“If you can’t do that, why be a paramedic?”

 Etta Taylor called her family during our FOX4 interview with some good news: She’s expected to be released from the hospital Thursday.